draydeer/compromise/readme.md

 # Invary

 A small library of simple immutable data structures like Array and Object.

+The main goal of this library is to provide immutable data structures which principle of use is similar to Array and Object.
+This may be useful and convenient in case of small objects having 10-20 properties.
 For big data structures using of [Immutable.js](https://github.com/facebook/immutable-js/) will be a better way.

 ## Global methods